Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Methodology

-Data was collected during a 3-month baseline - including driving video, actigraphy, sleep log, driving behavior and in-lab data by the University of Nebraska Medical Center in Omaha.
-Ninety legally licensed and active, aged between 65 - 90 years old participants were recruited with a study partner near Omaha, NE.
-They were recruited through community outreach, including flyers, local news, and community engagement~\cite{Merickel25112019}.
-Over a 2-year period, driving data were collected in 3-month intervals using custom-installed “Black Boxes” in each participant’s personal vehicle.
-These systems passively recorded driving behavior throughout each trip, capturing synchronized forward roadway and cabin video alongside sensor data from GPS, speed, accelerometer, gyroscope, and throttle.
-All sensor data were processed at a 1Hz sampling rate.
-All participants provided informed consent in accordance with institutional protocols.

-While analyzing the collected driving video data, we encountered some missing and corrupted video clips that required filtering before analysis.
-Fig.~\ref{fig:missing-data} presents the breakdown of the processed driving data for our analysis.
-While processing the in-vehicle \texttt{Blackbox} video data, we identified a total of 520,662.7 minutes of driving footage, segmented into pure drive duration (72.6\%), blackframe drive duration (4.1\%), and missing drive duration (23.3\%).
-For downstream analysis, only valid segments—comprising both pure and black-frame video—were retained.
-Segments with missing or corrupted data were excluded to ensure input quality and consistency for driver behavior modeling and cognitive health assessment tasks.
+Quality driving video is essential for reliable video-based modeling since missing or corrupted data can hurt the validity of findings.
+Ensuring rigorous processing of the collected video clips was therefore a crucial step before conducting our analysis.
+While processing the collected driving video data, we encountered some missing and corrupted video clips that required filtering and formatting.
+Fig.~\ref{fig:missing-data} presents the breakdown of the processed driving data for the RWRAD dataset.
+The in-vehicle \texttt{Blackbox} system recorded a total of 520,662.7 minutes of driving data, segmented into valid drive duration (73.7\%), Blackframe drive duration (3.9\%) and Missing drive duration (22.4\%).
+For the video-based analysis, only valid driving data was retained.
+Drives with missing or corrupted data and Black-frame data were excluded to ensure quality and consistency of the input data.